DavidAF1204/ly-lyrics/README.md

 # LY Lyrics

-A website built with Vue.js and Vite for training lyrics memorization.
-Users practice by filling in missing phrases from song lyrics, with an interface featuring song artworks.
+A website built with Vue.js and Vite for practicing lyrics memorization, allowing users to fill in missing phrases from song lyrics, with an interface featuring song artworks.

 ## Website
 Visit [www.ly-lyrics.com](https://www.ly-lyrics.com)